lucashomuniz/Project-06/README.md

 Through rigorous statistical analyses including **Pearson Correlation**, **p-value Evaluation** and **Multiple Linear Regressions**, we clearly identified the most relevant factors influencing housing occupancy rates: `average number of rooms per residence`, `crime rate`, `presence of a river in the neighborhood`, `pollution rate`, `distance to the city center`, `teacher rate` and `homelessness rate`.

 These variables are key determinants of housing occupancy and can support public decision-making in infrastructure and security planning, as well as guide private investors in strategic location assessments.
-Finally, based on the most relevant variables, we developed an interactive dashboard in Power BI, using DAX for building clear and objective metrics—delivering a robust analytical tool for strategic decision-making.
+Finally, based on the most relevant variables, we developed an interactive dashboard in Power BI, delivering a robust analytical tool for strategic decision-making.

 **Dashboard**: